header

 (New Hampshire)

 I have a few pieces of sea glass that I want to use for jewelry because of their colors; however, they have rough edges.
-If I put them in a rock tumbler will they still look natural?

-tumbling sea glass
+Tumbling sea glass

 Does all sea glass need to be tumbled?
-How do I drill a piece of glass?
-Thank you!
-Joyce

 ------------